Dilruba-09/Dilruba-09/README.md

-- 👋 Hi, I’m @Dilruba-09
+- 👋 Hi, I’m Hassan.
-- 👀 I’m interested in Aritificial Intelligence.
+- 👀 I’m interested in Machine Learning.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 You can contact me on dilruba93r@gmail.com
 - 😄 Pronouns: her